Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

 \subsection{Implementation Details}

-The mapping and topological features proposed in this work do not, conceptually, depend on the implementation details.
-However, to show the practicality of the proposed method and to provide the reader with the ability to reproduce it, we describe in more detail how we computed our methodology, illustrated in Figure~\ref{fig:process}.
-Note that for illustrative purposes, we used $m = 2$, but the method is extensible to any value of $m$.
+For illustrative purposes, in Figure~\ref{fig:process}, a bivariate time series, $m=2$ was considered.
+However, the method is extensible to any value of $m$, as shown in the subsequent analysis of the benchmark datasets.

-To map a multivariate time series $\boldsymbol{Y}$ into an MHVG, we follow Algorithm~\ref{alg:mhvg}.
-The intra-layer HVG's, $\{G^{\alpha}\}_{\alpha = 1}^m$, for each time series component, $\{Y_{\alpha,t}\}, \alpha=1, \ldots, m, t = 1, \ldots, T$, are created using the implemented Algorithm~\ref{alg:hvg} proposed in~\citep{Luque2009}.
-And the inter-layer edges are added following the mapping method based on cross-horizontal visibility criteria proposed in Section~\ref{subsec:cross_hv}, and using the implemented Algorithm~\ref{alg:chvg}.
-Subgraphs corresponding to intra-, inter-, and all-layers, are fixed via corresponding adjacency submatrices of the MHVG (see Sections~\ref{subsec:mnet}).
-And the corresponding topological features described above are computed using the methodologies and algorithms described below.
+We follow the Algorithm~\ref{alg:mhvg} to map a multivariate time series $\boldsymbol{Y}$ into the corresponding MHVG.
+Specifically, we use the algorithm implemented as proposed in~\cite{Lan2015} to create the intra-layer HVGs, $\{G^{\alpha}\}_{\alpha = 1}^m$, for each time series component, $\{Y_{\alpha,t}\}, \alpha=1, \ldots, m, t = 1, \ldots, T$, and Algorithm~\ref{alg:chvg}, which follows the mapping method based on cross-horizontal visibility criteria proposed in Section~\ref{subsec:cross_hv}, to establish the inter-layer edges between the pairwise layers.
+We fix the subgraphs corresponding to intra-, inter-, and all-layers via the corresponding adjacency submatrices of the resulted MHVG (see Section~\ref{subsec:mnet}).
+Finally, we compute the corresponding topological features described in Section~\ref{sec4} using the methodologies and algorithms described below.

-The \textbf{average degree ($\bar{k}$)} and \textbf{average ratio degree ($\bar{r}$)} are calculated by the arithmetic mean of the degrees $k_i$ and ratio degrees $r_i$, respectively, of all node $v_i$ in the respective subgraph.
+The \textbf{average degree ($\bar{k}$)} and \textbf{average ratio degree ($\bar{r}$)} are calculated by the arithmetic mean of the degrees $k_i$ and ratio degrees $r_i$, respectively, of all nodes $v_i$ in the respective subgraph.
 In this work, the \textbf{average path length ($\bar{d}$)} follows an algorithm that computes the average shortest path length between all pairs of nodes (of respective subgraphs) using a breadth-first search algorithm.
-To calculate the \textbf{number of communities ($S$)}, the function used makes use of the known "Louvain" algorithm that finds community structures by multi-level optimization of \textbf{modularity ($Q$)} feature (see~\cite{blondel2008fast} for more details).
-And the \textbf{degree distributions ($P(k)$)} and \textbf{Jensen–Shannon divergence ($JSD$)} are implemented as described above section.
+To calculate the \textbf{number of communities ($S$)}, the function used makes use of the known "Louvain" algorithm that finds community structures by multi-level optimization of \textbf{modularity ($Q$)} feature (see~\citealp{blondel2008fast} for more details).
+The \textbf{degree distributions ($P(k)$)} and \textbf{Jensen–Shannon divergence ($JSD$)} are implemented as described in the above section.